-A Perfect Baby Shower Gift: Quality Items You Need for Baby
+A Perfect DIY Baby Shower Gift: Baby Grooming Kit & First Aid Kit

 A baby grooming kit is probably one of the top go-to baby items for registries and baby showers.
 They are inexpensive, handy, cute, and a classic must-have.
 They are a great gift option for both the giver and the Mom-to-be.

 Except one thing…those pre-made kits are nearly useless.